-Special conditions apply to the operation of explosion-proof pump sets in accordance with the Equipment and Protective Systems Intended for use in Potentially Explosive Atmospheres Regulations 2016.
+Special conditions apply to the operation of explosion-proof pump sets in accordance with the UK's Equipment and Protective Systems Intended for Use in Potentially Explosive Atmospheres Regulations 2016.

-Especially adhere to the sections in this manual marked with the Ex symbol and the following sections, (\Rightarrow Section 2.9.1, Page 11) to (\Rightarrow Section 2.9.4, Page 12) The explosion-proof status is only assured if the product is used in accordance with its intended use.
+Especially adhere to the sections in this manual marked with the Ex symbol and the following sections, ( $\Rightarrow$ Section 2.9.1, Page 11) to ( $\Rightarrow$ Section 2.9.4, Page 12) The explosion-proof status of the pump is only assured if the pump is used in accordance with its intended use.